paulcnichols/population-explorer/README.md

-This is a dummy project to learn try out yeomen/bower/grunt workflow instead of using a seed project.
+This is a dummy project to try out yeomen/bower/grunt workflow instead of using a seed project.
 It creates a simple two page explorer for population growth.

 This project was created from the following yeoman command:
 - `yo angular`